 Why is the newest package version not available yet?#

 The latest version of a package from CRAN, Bioconductor, or PyPI may take several days to appear in Package Manager due to our snapshotting process.

 We evaluate updates each business day.
 However, this schedule is subject to change without notice.
 Large updates, external repository errors or inconsistencies, and other unanticipated situations may cause delays.

 Does Package Manager support Bioconductor?#

-Yes, see Serving Bioconductor Packages.
+Yes, reference the Serving Bioconductor Packages section.
 Package Manager can be configured to serve Bioconductor packages to servers behind your firewall.
 Behind the scenes, Package Manager maintains metadata on all Bioconductor packages, but only downloads content when required.